Do you know what a copywriter does?

 Copy is an essential line of communication between your business and its customers.
 Getting it right is absolutely critical for providing a great customer experience and building a brand that inspires loyalty.

-Another point of confusion is people assuming that copywriting and content writing are interchangeable.
+Another point of confusion comes from people assuming that copywriting and content writing are interchangeable.
 This is understandable since you need both in your marketing and they often overlap.

 But here’s the key difference: copy is designed to get the reader to take immediate action.
 Content is designed to nurture or inform the reader.